-UNDP's Due Diligence Finding that Land-related Claims Were of Insignificant Concern
+UNDP's Due Diligence Finding that Land-related Claims Were not Significant

-- 96. Among the several reasons UNDP staff provided for their decision that controversies were not 'significant' included point (1) that Bidco did not directly engage in land transactions for the project; these were handled by the Ugandan government. - 97.
+- Among the several reasons UNDP staff provided for their decision that controversies were not 'significant' included point (1) - that Bidco did not directly engage in land transactions for the project; these were handled by the Ugandan government. - 99.
 Ugandan government officials and a Bidco Uganda representative confirmed that the government was responsible for acquiring the land.
 Said a representative from Bidco Uganda, 'All the stakeholders was willing buyer/willing seller....
-All land must be purchased by the government and then given to us for use.'
-A government representative indicated: 'The district identified this land, surveyed it, and gave it to Uganda Land Commission who then leased it to Bidco.
-There was private you own it and you sell it to the Uganda Land Commission.
+All land must be purchased by the government and then given to us for use.'17 A government representative indicated: 'The district identified this land, surveyed it, and gave it to Uganda Land Commission who then leased it to Bidco.
+There was private - you own it and you sell it to the Uganda Land Commission.
 They called people and they came to buy and sell willingly.
-The Government was buying, in the name of Land Commission.'
-12 - 98.
+The Government was buying, in the name of Land Commission.'18 - 100.
 Moreover, both described that Bidco Uganda had indicated it did not want the government to acquire land that was being claimed by individuals, and that it sought to resolve outstanding disputes with individuals after land was acquired.
 'We never touched a place where someone was already cultivating an area.
 We walked parcel to parcel, did the survey.
 If there were crops we didn't touch it.
 We also left 200 meters of buffer.
-This meant 2,500ha ended up not being used.'13
+This meant 2,500ha ended up not being used.'19 - 101.
+Information gathered during the investigation indicated that while Bidco Uganda was not directly involved in acquiring land for crops for its refinery, it knew of, relied on, and encouraged this purchase by the government.
+Bidco Uganda also, apparently, was engaged in decisions and discussions related to the purchase.
+These activities mean IF human rights for Bidco's supply chain initiative referred to this IFC project and, as a result, there's no understanding of the relationship between the IFC due diligence and the due diligence necessary for Bidco's membership into the BCtA.